 You will need to edit the .htaccess file on the old WordPress site.

-You need to place this code at top of your .htaccess file.
+You need to place this code at the top of your .htaccess file:

-You can now visit any post on your old WordPress site, and you will be automatically redirected to the same post on the new site.
+You can now visit any post URL from your secondary WordPress site, and you will be automatically redirected to the same post on the primary site.

 You may want to clean up categories and tags after merging two WordPress sites.
 For detailed instructions, check out our tutorial on how to merge and bulk edit categories in tags in WordPress.

 We hope this article helped you merge two WordPress sites together.
-You may also want to see our step by step WordPress SEO guide for beginners.
+You may also want to see our ultimate WordPress SEO migration checklist or our expert pick of the best WordPress migration services.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.